alexalexyang/basalt/README.md

 # To do

-- Prettify things a bit
 - Work on locale slugs
 - Write docs
+- Prettify things, get logo and tab icon
 - Set up new Contentful account and everything
 - Live tests